tanmaysharma1337/raspberrypi-smart-home/README.md

 - Any Raspberry Pi (with Raspbian OS or any compatible distribution) - I used raspberry pi Zero W for this project
 - Python 3.x
-- Node.js (for frontend development)
+- Apache or any other frontend hosting server
 - Git

 ### Setup